iandrosov/iandrosov.github.io/_posts/2018-11-10-Lightning-Community-Knowledge.md

 ```

 Now we can try Knowledge Management REST API to get article content so we can load text into our component.
-This api will return an Article record by ID
+This API will return an Article record by ID

 ```
 /services/data/v44.0/knowledgeManagement/articles/kA0J00000005859KAA